 We continue to operate under the conservatorship that commenced on September 6, 2008, conducting our business under the direction of FHFA as our conservator (the "Conservator").
 Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets, and succeeded to the title to all books, records and assets of Freddie Mac held by any other legal custodian or third party.
 During the conservatorship, the Conservator has delegated certain authority to our Board of Directors to oversee, and to management to conduct, day-to-day operations so that Freddie Mac can continue to operate in the ordinary course of business.
-The directors serve on behalf of, and exercise authority as directed by, the Conservator.
 There is significant uncertainty as to whether or when we will emerge from conservatorship, as it has no specified termination date, and as to what changes may occur to our business structure during or following our conservatorship, including whether we will continue to exist.
-We are not aware of any current plans of our Conservator to significantly change our business model or capital structure in the near-term.
-Our future structure and role will be determined by the Obama Administration and Congress, and there are likely to be significant changes beyond the near-term.
-We have no ability to predict the outcome of these deliberations.
+However, we are not aware of any immediate plans of our Conservator to significantly change our business structure in the near term.